-Despite his/her own critical attitude, the adolescent is extremely sensitive to criticism, especially about matters concerning his/her changing body.
-In this period, he/she not only acquires a "new" body and a stronger cognitive grasp of reality, but also his/her affective lived experiences enter a new dimension.
-It is evident that the intensity of affective lived experiencing is heightened.
-Also, its nature is different from what it was during the previous phase.
-Where previously it was more concrete, now it centers on the ethical, moral, religious, esthetic, social, etc. Although the adolescent functions predominantly on the highest emotional level, often because of self-consciousness about his/her body, uncertainty about his/her own identity, high demands from society, etc., his/her emotional life is not as stable and level as in the primary school.
-These are matters which can give rise to affective lability, and even impulsivity.
-Also, according to Boshoff (15, 28), his/her emotions now are considerably more complex, and since they often are not identifiable to him/herself, this contributes to affective labilization.
+In spite of his own critical attitude, the adolescent is extremely sensitive to criticism especially about matters concerning his changing body.
+In this period, not only does he acquire a "new" body and a stronger cognitive grasp of reality, but also his affective lived-experiences enter a new dimension.
+It is evident that the intensity of affective lived-experiencing is heightened.
+Also its nature is different from what it was during the previous phase.
+Where previously it was more concrete, now it centers on the ethical, moral, religious, esthetic, social, etc. Although the adolescent functions predominantly on the highest emotional level, often as a consequence of self-consciousness about his body, uncertainty about his own identity, high demands from society, etc., his emotional life is not as stable and level as in the primary school.
+These are matters that can give rise to affective lability and even impulsivity.
+Also, according to Boshoff (15, 28), his emotions now are considerably more complex and since they often are not identifiable to himself, this contributes to affective labilization.

-Affective lability resulting from the above-mentioned matters can flood the child's gnostic-cognitive functioning to such a degree that his/her entire personal becoming is adversely influenced by it.
-Nel 24, 201) also indicates that "conflict and behavioral difficulties" reach a high point between fourteen and sixteen years (thus, during adolescence).
-"However, these feelings begin to stabilize and flow more calmly, to the degree that the child's experiences increase.
-To the extent that his experiences congeal, initially as less meaningful possessed experience, and they then co-determine his future experiences (at first unfavorably), over time, things begin to fall into a pattern for him.
-He becomes less upset by these lived experiences, later he can slightly distance himself from them, and his lived experiences begin to become more affectively stable, cognitively ordered, and normatively meaningful.
-When there is more certainty and tranquility in his lived experience, and in his own future perspective, a person already has reached a reasonable degree of adulthood" (53, 71).
+Affective lability resulting from the above mentioned matters can flood the child's gnostic-cognitive functioning to such a degree that his entire personal becoming is adversely influenced by it.
+Nel 24, 201) also indicates that "conflict and behavioral difficulties" reach a high point between fourteen and sixteen years (thus during adolescence).
+"However, these feelings begin to stabilize and flow more calmly to the degree that the child's experiences increase.
+To the extent that his experiences congeal, initially as less meaningful possessed experiences and they then codetermine his future experiences (at first unfavorably), during the course of time things begin to fall into a pattern for him.
+He becomes less upset by these lived-experiences, later he can slightly distance himself from them and his lived-experiences begin to become more affectively stable, cognitively ordered and normatively meaningful.
+When there is more certainty and tranquility in his lived-experiences and in his own future perspective, a person already has reached a reasonable degree of adulthood" [in Afrikaans] (53, 71).

-From the above although the adolescent stands on the threshold of adulthood, he/she still places high demands on educating, and especially on affective educating.
-Since he/she is now probably faced with greater problems than was the case in any other period of life thus far, the parental home now has a large role to play in his/her affective stabilization.
+In light of the above, it is clear that although the adolescent stands on the threshold of adulthood, he still places high demands on educating, and especially on affective educating.
+Since he now probably is faced with greater problems than was the case in any other period of life thus far, it is clear that the parental home precisely now has a large role to play in the his affective stabilization.
 The events by which affective stability is brought about cannot first start during adolescence but must already have their beginning with the child's birth.
-Wiechers (53, 74) emphasizes that the child in puberty and adolescence has need of a reserve of strength to fall back on because he/she is physically and socially in a stressful time of changing and increasing demands.
-Thus, it is clearly a time when he/she needs affectively stabilizing lived experiences in his/her relationships.
-If the pedagogical historicity of the child falls short, adolescence is one of the most critical times in a person's life when his/her psychic life is actualized disharmoniously, as are his/her relationships and behaviors.
+Wiechers (53, 74) emphasizes that the child in puberty and adolescence has need of a reserve of strength to fall back on because he is physically and socially in a stressful time of changing and increasing demands.
+Thus, it is clearly a time when he has a need for affectively stabilizing livedexperiences in his relationships.
+If the pedagogic historicity of the child falls short, adolescence is one of the most critical times in a person's life when his psychic life is actualized disharmoniously as are his relationships and his behaviors.

-The influence of faulty affective guidance in this period of life is reflected in the following words of Boshoff (5, 27): "A child who lives in an emotionally poor, oppressive and stifling environment will have and create problems with the beginning of puberty and adolescence because emotionally he not only has greater needs, but also his constricted emotional repertoire will be enlarged further".
+The influence of faulty affective guidance in this period of life clearly is reflected in the following words of Boshoff [in Afrikaans] (5, 27): "A child who lives in an emotionally poor, oppressive and stifling environment will have and create problems with the beginning of puberty and adolescence because emotionally he not only has greater needs but also his constricted emotional repertoire will be enlarged further".